-How (and Where) to Get a Great Crash Course in AI
+How (and Where) to Get a Quick Course in AIDecember 15, 2017

 Artificial intelligence is years, even decades, from replicating functions of the human mind, but it’s still getting serious work done today.
 And its influence will only expand.
 The irony of all that promise: Human minds are way behind.
 Relatively few have a baseline understanding about how AI and deep learning truly work.

 Techniques like machine learning, which underpin many of today’s AI tools, aren’t easy to grasp.
 They feed computers massive volumes of information to “teach” them to recognize our words or halt for a stop sign.
 This isn’t just dissimilar to how human minds work: it also involves techniques that can’t be understood without an effective teacher.

 Best Courses in AI, Deep Learning, and Machine Learning

 Luckily, AI’s recent popularity has yielded hundreds of articles, videos, webinars, courses and books catering to beginners and experts who aspire to expand their minds.
 Below, we’ve curated a selection of the best available.

 - Artificial Intelligence: A Free Online Course From MIT